 No. Unfortunately PCOS patients require more intensive monitoring and a stimulation protocol that we do not currently provide but we can certainly help with referral to our partner IVF centre.

 Yes.
 At the moment we are restricting it to female – female couples that use donor sperm and the patient supplying the egg will be the intended mother.
 Put another way we cannot do gestational carrier cycles or donor egg cycles at this time.
-We will offer those services with our partner IVF centre after we open
+We will offer those services with our partner IVF centre in the near future.

 AMH level below 3.4 (ng/mL).

 AMH is also reported in units of pmol/L. To convert pmol/L to ng/mL simply divide your result by 7.14

 The cost is $750.
 Yes, in a frozen embryo transfer cycle you can use them.
 Cycle fee will apply.

 Our fixed dose minimal stimulation protocol reduces the risk of OHSS however the risk remains for all patients whether in our system or traditional IVF.
 With our reduced monitoring women with polycystic ovarian syndrome (PCOS) and high antral follicle counts (AFC) are at much higher risk for this than the average IVF patient which is why we limit inclusion of these patients.